With OK from experts, some states resume use of J&J vaccine - WTMJ

 AP National Writer

-Among the other states ordering or recommending a resumption, along with Indiana, were New York, Virginia, Missouri and Michigan.
+Among the other states ordering or recommending a resumption, along with Indiana, were Arizona, Colorado, Connecticut, Louisiana, Maine, Massachusetts, Michigan, Missouri, Nevada, New York, Tennessee, Texas and Virginia.

 Those moves came swiftly after U.S. health officials said Friday evening that they were lifting an 11-day pause on vaccinations using the J&J vaccine.
 During the pause, scientific advisers decided the vaccine’s benefits outweigh a rare risk of blood clot.